York County Walks

 There are many great places to walk in York County.
 Hopefully your neighborhood and/or your workplace is a good place for a daily walk.
 But when you are looking for a special walking experience, consider these great options:

-Gifford Pinchot State Park: Gifford Pinchot State Park is hosting fall and winter walks during the 2018-2019 season.
-Experience Pinchot Park during the cold weather months with these easy to moderate walks led by the park naturalist.
+Gifford Pinchot State Park: Gifford Pinchot State Park hosts themed walks throughout the year.
+Experience Pinchot Park with these easy to moderate walks led by the park naturalist.
 The walks will last about an hour to an hour and a half, depending on weather conditions.
 Meet at the main day use building in the Conewago Day Use area, off of Alpine Road.
-All walks will begin promptly at 1:00 pm: Friday, December 7, Tuesday, January 1, Friday, January 18, Saturday, February 2, and Friday, February 22.
 Please be sure to dress for the weather, with layers for comfort, warmth, and to stay dry!
 Bring your own water bottle and/or snacks as desired.
 If you have questions, please contact the park office at (717) 432-5011.

-WellSpan Health: Walk 'n Talk with a Doc - Exercise is healing to the mind and body.
-Cardiologist Dr. Peter Barclay wants to facilitate your wellness journey by joining you on a free fitness walk.
+WellSpan Health: Walk with a Doc - Exercise is healing to the mind and body.
+Cardiologist Dr. Peter Barclay wants to facilitate your wellness journey by joining you on a free fitness walk on May 7th from 6-7pm.
 Take advantage of this unique opportunity to gain inspiration from others, as you walk and talk about your heart-related questions with Dr. Barclay.
-The outings are free of charge and refreshments will be available to registered participants.
-Register by calling Lisa Gemmill at (717) 741-8267.
-Fall 2019 & Winter 2020 dates:
+This outing is free of charge and refreshments will be available to registered participants.
+Register HERE

 York County ParksThe York County Department of Parks and Recreation offers a wide variety of programming throughout the year highlighting the area’s cultural, historical and natural history.
 Programs range from Family Camp-Out Night, Fox Story Times, Reptile Week, Rock and Mineral Weekend, Porch Talks at the train stations to citizen science programs such as the Butterfly Count.